Skip to main content

 “What else?”
 Dhruva suddenly feared being seen by Chandra.
 Being seen for all the times she had secretly admired him from afar, praised him to others, and feared her own feelings to be sinful.
 He observed her lips quiver as she looked away, fluttering her eyelids nervously.
 It was his turn to smile.

 “But he said I must have a queen for the coronation.”
 His words made her heart skip a beat.
 Was he asking her to find him a bride worthy of being a queen on such short notice?
-Was he trying to tell her he needed her room emptied after the mourning period for the new queen?
+Was he trying to tell her he needed her room emptied after the mourning period for the new queen, whom he had already chosen?

 “I… will leave if you let me know where to go.”
 She fumbled.

 “I do not want you to leave.”
 Chandra Gupta shook his head as Dhruva looked confused.
-“I want you to sit in the coronation with me as my queen.”
+“I want you to sit in the coronation with me.
+As my queen.”
+He could hear a gasp slightly escape her lips.
 Dhruva’s eyes widened as she stepped back at his words.
 Was this a new way of insulting her?
 Her eyes teared up.
 “I… am your brother’s widow.”

 “I am aware of that.
 But I also feel you are a good queen to my people.”
 Chandra asserted.
 “I want you here, running the state with me.”